How are foreign cheques processed?

-This is where we convert the funds to New Zealand dollars today (at the current applicable exchange rate), and immediately deposit them into your account.
-Although the funds show in your account, you can’t withdraw them for a period of 21 days.
-This is to allow sufficient time for the issuing bank to let us know of any foreign cheques that are dishonoured.
-Even after the 21 day period has elapsed, foreign cheques can still be dishonoured (in which case you will need to return the funds to us).
+This is where we immediately deposit the funds into your account.
+If the amount needs to be converted we’ll do this using the current applicable exchange rate.
+The funds will show in your account, but aren’t made available for withdrawal for 21 working days.
+This is to give time for the issuing bank to let us know if the cheque is dishonoured.
+There are times that even after the 21 working days foreign cheques can still be dishonoured (if this happens, you will need to return the funds to us).

 2. On collection.

-We send the cheque overseas for processing by the issuing bank.
-After the money is received, we convert it into NZD and deposit the funds into your ASB account.
+We send the cheque overseas for processing by the issuing bank prior to confirming payment of the cheque.
+Once cleared and the funds are received by ASB, we will convert these funds into NZD (if applicable) and deposit them into your ASB account.

 Visit any ASB Branch and we’ll help you change your money back into New Zealand dollars.
 You don’t need to ...